jliu678/AI-x-Bio-Hackathon-Evolved-Boston-2025/readme.md

 - ✅ **Seconds** to assess priority
 - To be done: Physician approves actions with one click

-## 4. Vignettes
+## 🌟 4.
+Vignettes
 ### Interface
-- The first page shows the overview of the agentic EHR Co-Pilot.
+- The first interface page of our [Multimodal Agentic EHR Co-Pilot](https://doccopilot-jggvbb9h.manus.space) shows the overview of the agentic EHR Co-Pilot.
 <p align="center">
   <img src="src/page1.png" alt="Agentic EHR Co-Pilot" width="700"/>
   <br>